The Italian “res-non-dom” tax regime.

 In addition, the "res-non-dom" regime shelters:

-- gift and inheritances relating to non-Italian situs assets;
+- gifts and inheritances relating to non-Italian situs assets;

 - Italian wealth taxes on foreign financial assets and real estates;